 The majority of information needed will be gained from a detail case history of the presenting complaint and medical history.
 This should be followed by a postural examination and inspection of the back while moving.
 Finally appropriate neurological, orthopaedic or cardiovascular examinations will be utilised.
 In the majority of cases this will supply enough information to make a diagnosis; however if further diagnostic tests are required then your osteopath or other healthcare professional should refer you on for additional testing.

 If you have back pain and are concerned about the cause, or you have some of the above sign/symptoms.
-Then please contact the Enfield Osteopath or Loughton Osteopath clinics as soon as possible at firstname.lastname@example.org or call 0800 612 6212.
+Then please contact the Enfield Osteopath Clinic as soon as possible at firstname.lastname@example.org or call 0800 612 6212.